-This Report is prepared in accordance with the requirements under the Environmental, Social and Governance Reporting Guide ("ESG Reporting Guide") as set out in Appendix C2 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("SEHK") for the Year.
+The Report is prepared in accordance with the requirements under the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") set out in Appendix C2 of the Rules Governing the Listing of Securities (the "Listing Rules") on the Stock Exchange of Hong Kong Limited (the "SEHK") for the Year.

-The reporting boundary of this Report is consistent with the reporting boundary of the Report for the year ended 31 December 2022 ("2022").
-This Report covers the environmental data of subsidiaries and operations that contribute to the Group's principal activities and have a significant influence on the Group's ESG performance, which includes the production site in Shunde District, Foshan, Guangdong Province, the People's Republic of China (the "PRC") and in the office in Hong Kong, while social data also covers other operations of the Group.
+The reporting boundary of the Report is consistent with the reporting boundary of the Report for the year ended 31 December 2023 ("2023").
+The Report covers subsidiaries and operations that contribute to the Group's principal activities and have a significant influence on the Group's ESG performance.
+This includes the production site in Shunde District, Foshan, Guangdong Province, the People's Republic of China (the "PRC") and the Group's office in Hong Kong.